Brewers vs. White Sox Player Props Betting Odds

 Robert Stats

-- Robert has picked up at least one hit in seven straight games.
-In his last 10 outings he is batting .314 with three doubles, a triple, two home runs, two walks and six RBI.
+- Robert has recorded at least one hit in seven games in a row.
+During his last 10 games he is batting .314 with three doubles, a triple, two home runs, two walks and six RBI.

 Robert Recent Games